IBM/ignition/docs/user-guide/add-custom-properties.md

         self.port = None
 ```

-When registered to the application, the registered instance of the `AppProperties` will be populated with the values from the configuration file, so `self.database.host` would be set to `localhost`.
+When registered to the application, the registered instance of the `AppProperties` will be populated with the values from the configuration file i.e. `self.database.host` would be set to `localhost`.

 ## Example

-As a more complete example, we are going to add some custom property groups to the `helloworld` API added as part of [Add Custom APIs](./adding_custom_apis.md).
+As a more complete example, we are going to add some custom property groups to the `helloworld` API added as part of [add custom APIs](./add-custom-apis.md).

-Start by adding the following to the `helloworld.py` file:
+Start by adding the following to the `service/helloworld.py` file:

 ```
 from ignition.service.config import ConfigurationPropertiesGroup